-Home > Child Support and Family Law
+Home > Self-Service Center > Child Support and Family Law

 Child Support and Family Law

-A divorce is the legal termination of a marriage that results in a Decree of Dissolution of Marriage.
-A legal separation is the process of determining the legal rights and responsibilities of spouses without terminating the marriage and results in a Decree of Legal Separation.
+An action filed in a family law case may be filed to seek a divorce or legal separation or to create a parenting plan.
 If filing for a divorce or legal separation, filers should be prepared to provide information about the following: child custody, parenting time, child support, spousal support and the separation of community property and debt.

-Family Law actions must be filed in the Superior Court of the county in which one of the spouses resides provided that at least one of the spouses has lived in Arizona for at least 90 days.
+Family law actions must be filed in the superior court of the county in which one of the spouses resides provided that at least one of the spouses has lived in Arizona for at least 90 days.
 If the action involves a minor child, that child must have lived in Arizona for at least 6 months prior to filing.

 General Resources